Alloway Walk

 Robert Burns Birthplace Museum.
 The museum

-has a restaurant/tea room, also with outdoor
+has a restaurant/tea room, also with

-seating and shows films of the famous
+outdoor seating and shows films of the

-Scottish poet Robert Burns life.
+famous Scottish poet Robert Burns life.

-There is a cycle lane on the old Turnberry
+There is a cycle lane on the old

-rail track just across the road from this
+Turnberry rail track just across the road

-Doonfoot.
-Only cyclists, an odd walker and an
+south to Doonfoot.
+Only cyclists, an odd

-for families with young children looking for
+track, so is ideal for families with young

-a safe place to cycle.
+children looking for a safe place to

 |

-with the Robert Burns Cottage.
-The cottage is
+village centre with the Robert Burns

-a good museum showing living conditions in
+showing living conditions in Scotland

-Scotland during the 1700s.
+during the 1700s.

 |